Activities of Daily Living (ADL)

 De-escalation is the application of techniques and strategies to reduce aggression and agitation in order to support an individual in exhibiting calmer and safer behaviors.
 De-escalation helps an individual decrease the intensity of crisis behaviors and maintain the safety of the agitated person and everyone else.

-The Illinois Department of Human Services was created in 1997 to provide our state's residents with streamlined access to integrated services, especially those who are striving for economic independence, and others who face multiple challenges to self-sufficiency.
+The Illinois Department of Human Services provides Illinois residents with streamlined access to integrated services, especially those who are striving for economic independence, and others who face multiple challenges to self-sufficiency.

 Domain